|

 - BEATRIX:

-English name derived from Latin Viatrix,
+English form of Latin Viatrix,

 meaning "voyager (through life)."